 The Payette National Forest Public Affairs Officer (PAO) will take the lead for coordinating information releases with the Public Affairs Officers from the Idaho Department of Lands, the Boise BLM District, and the Coeur d'Alene District BLM.
 The alternate Lead Public Affairs Officer will be the Boise District BLM Fire Mitigation and Education Specialist.
-The Lead Public Affairs Officers officer will work closely with the Area Fire Restrictions Coordinator and Public Affairs Officers of the other agencies or units within the decision group to provide a unified and consistent message.
+The Lead Public Affairs Officer will work closely with the Area Fire Restrictions Coordinator and Public Affairs Officers of the other agencies or units within the decision group to provide a unified and consistent message.
 Each unit Public Affairs Officers will make the media contacts to the outlets within their spheres of influence.
 Objectives of the Media Plan are to keep the public and agency employees informed of present and predicted fire conditions and restrictions in order to reduce the number of human-caused starts.

-Lead PAO: Brian Harris, Payette NF, brian.d.harris@usda.gov, (208) 634-0784Idaho Department of Land PAO: Sharla Arledge, sarledge@idl.idaho.gov, (208) 334-0266 Coeur d'Alene District BLM PAO: Suzanne Endsley, sendsley@blm.gov, (208) 769-5004 BLM Idaho State Office Fire Mit/Ed Specialist (Acting): Kelsey Brizendine (208) 732-7315
+Lead PAO: Kelly Martin, Payette NF, Kelly.martin@usda.gov

+Idaho Department of Land PAO: Sharla Arledge, sarledge@idl.idaho.gov, (208) 334-0266 Coeur d'Alene District BLM PAO: (Vacant) Please contact Dan Patten, dpatten@blm.gov Idaho State Office Fire Mit/Ed Specialist: Kelsey Brizendine (208) 509-0924